natcap/invest.users-guide/source/habitat_risk_assessment.rst

 3. "Weight"- Here the user is given the opportunity to upweight critiera which they feel are particularly important to the system, independent of the source data quality.
 While we provide guidance for a system from 1-3, the user should feel free to use any upper bound they feel practical, as long as the scale is consistent.
 The lower bound, however, should ALWAYS be 1.

 Habitat CSVs should be filled out with both habitat-specific criteria information as well as any criteria which apply to the overlap of the given habitat and stressors.
 Stressor CSVs should be filled out with stressor specific criteria information.
 Additionally, the stressor CSVs contain a "Stressor Buffer" field, which can be used to expand the stressor's influence within the model run.
 This can be 0 if no buffering is desired for a given stressor, but may not be left blank.

+Any criteria which are using spatially explicit criteria (specified by the user using the HRA Preprocessor) will be noted in the CSV by the word 'SHAPE' in the rating column for that habitat, stressor, or combined criteria.
+The user should still fill in a Data Quality and Weight for these criteria, but should **NOT** remove the 'SHAPE' string unless they no longer desire to use a spatial criteria for that attribute.

 .. figure:: habitat_risk_assessment_images/csvs_buffer.png